Telenor: Deregulation and internationalisation

 The corporation changed its name to Televerket in 1969.
-In 1994, then the Norwegian Telecom was established as a public corporation.
-The telecom sector in Norway, was deregulated in stages between 1994 and 1998.
-An attempt to merge Telenor with its counterpart in Sweden, Telia, failed in 1999, while both still were owned by their respective governments.
-On 4 December 2000, the company was partially privatised and listed on Oslo Stock Exchange and NASDAQ.
-The privatisation gave the company in new capital, with the Government of Norway owning 77.7 percent of the company.
+In 1994, the company, then known as Norwegian Telecom, was established as a public corporation.
+The telecom sector in Norway was deregulated in stages between 1994 and 1998.
+An attempt to merge Telenor with its counterpart in Sweden, Telia, failed in 1999 while both still were owned by their respective governments.
+On 4 December 2000, the company was partially privatised and listed on the Oslo Stock Exchange and NASDAQ.
+This privatisation gave the company in new capital, with the Government of Norway owning 77.7 percent of the company.
 As of 2014, the Norwegian government holds 53.97 percent of the Telenor shares directly and another 4.66 percent through the Government Pension Fund Norway.

-In the second half of the 1990s, Telenor began mobile operations in other countries: Russia (1994), Bangladesh, Greece, Ireland, Germany and Austria (1997), Ukraine (1998), Malaysia (1999), Denmark and Thailand (2000), Hungary (2002), Montenegro (2004), Pakistan (2004), Slovakia, Czech Republic, Serbia (2006), Myanmar (2014).
-Operations in Greece, Ireland and Germany were sold in 1999/2000, and profits were re-invested in emerging markets.
-In October 2005, Telenor acquired Vodafone Sweden, changing the name to Telenor in April 2006.
+In the second half of the 1990s, Telenor began mobile operations in other countries: Russia (1994), Bangladesh, Greece, Ireland, Germany and Austria (1997), Ukraine (1998), Malaysia (1999), Denmark and Thailand (2000), Hungary (2002), Montenegro (2004), Pakistan (2004), Slovakia, the Czech Republic, Serbia (2006), Myanmar (2014).
+Operations in Greece, Ireland and Germany were sold between 1999-2000 and profits were re-invested into emerging markets.
+In October 2005, Telenor acquired Vodafone Sweden, changing its name to Telenor in April 2006.

-Grameenphone was the first Telenor venture in the Asian telecom market and is now the largest mobile operator in Bangladesh, Telenor holds 55.8 per cent of the company.
+Grameenphone was Telenor's first venture in the Asian telecom market and is now the largest mobile operator in Bangladesh.
+Telenor holds a 55.8 percent stake of the company.
 Grameenphone started trading its shares on the stock exchanges in Dhaka and Chittagong on 16 November 2009.
 The success of Grammeenphone lead to an increased focus on Asia, with successful entries into Malaysia, Thailand, Pakistan and Myanmar.
-Telenor also entered India, but had to withdraw from that market in 2017, with substantial losses.
+Telenor also entered the Indian market, but had to withdraw in 2017 sustaining substantial losses.